Yendry: Career

-2012–2014: The Italian X Factor season 6 the first record deal with Sony Music Italy
+2012–2014: X Factor Italia, Sony Music Italy record deal

-In the summer of 2012, suggested by a friend she decided to take part to the audition of the sixth edition of X Factor Italia, at the audition she performed Video Games of Lana Del Rey and she gained the four yeses of the judges.
-She then successfully passes the bootcamp stages as well the home visit stage thus becomes an official contestant of the program for the category Under 24 Women led by Elio.
-She comes up to the fifth episode of the program, one step away from the semi-finals, eliminated by televoting, but despite the elimination she was approached by Sony Music Italy who offered her a record deal.
-In 2013 was released her debut single as Yendry Fiorentino entitled Here, a Dance pop song.
-The single does not achieve the desired results also due to the lack of promotion received.
-Not satisfied with the direction that the record company had decided for her and given the results obtained from her first single in 2014, Yendry decides to conclude the contract with Sony to undertake a path as an independent artist.
+In the summer of 2012, at a friend's suggestion, she auditioned for the sixth edition of X Factor Italia, performing Video Games by Lana Del Rey and she gained the four yeses of the judges.
+After successfully passing the bootcamp stages and the home visit stage she became an official contestant of the program for the category Under 24 Women led by Elio.
+Despite being eliminated by televoting in the fifth episode, she received a record deal from Sony Music Italy.
+In 2013 she released her debut single as Yendry Fiorentino entitled Here, a dance pop song, which underperformed due to lack of promotion.
+Unsatisfied with the direction that Sony had decided for her, Yendry ended her contract in 2014 to pursue a career as an independent artist.

-2015–2018: The years as frontwoman of Materianera
+2015–2018: Materianera

-After the end of her contract with Sony Music Italy at the end of 2014, she met with the DJ and producer Alain Diamond and the musician Davide "Enphy" Cuccu, they formed the band Materianera for which Yendry is the frontwoman.
-The band mix trip hop, elettro and Alternative R&B. Materianera debut officially in 2015 through the label Tainted Music with the single Supernova who anticipated the homonym EP released on December 8 of the same year.
-In 2016 Yendry is one of the regular appearances as a backing vocalist in the program of Maurizio Crozza called Crozza nel Paese delle Meraviglie and in the same year she's also one of the backing vocalist for the Italian singer Dolcenera at the Sanremo Music Festival 2016.
-In 2016 Materianera they received a nomination at the Italian MTV Music Award after having been Artists of the month on January of the same year chosen by MTV New Generation.
-After the success of the debut EP, Materia near released in April 2017 their new single called Space, in February 2018 they released the single Hole in the Water the video of the song was shot in Naples in the quartieri spagnoli the single anticipated the album Abyss released on March 16, 2018.
-The album also marks the end of Materianera.
+After ending her contract, Yendry formed the band Materianera with DJ and producer Alain Diamond and musician Davide "Enphy" Cuccu, performing as frontwoman.
+The band mixed trip hop, electronica, and alternative R&B. They debuted in 2015 through the label Tainted Music with the single Supernova, which preceded an EP of the same name released in December of that year.
+In 2016, Yendry appeared as a regular backing vocalist in Maurizio Crozza's program Crozza nel Paese delle Meraviglie, and was also a backing vocalist for the Italian singer Dolcenera at the Sanremo Music Festival 2016.
+Materianera received a nomination at the 2016 Italian MTV Music Award after having been named Artist of the Month by MTV New Generation in January of that year.
+The band released their next single "Space" in April 2017.
+In February 2018 they released the single "Hole in the Water" accompanied by a video shot in Naples in the quartieri spagnoli.
+The single preceded the album Abyss released on March 16, 2018, which was the band's final release.